 Money personality is important, but what is it?
-In the same way that people have different personalities, we also all have a different money personality.
+In the same way that people have different personalities, we also all have different money personalities.
 We all see and relate to money in different ways.
 But how do you know what your money personality is?

-While you may have a sense for how your money personality is different than someone else’s, it’s easier to understand yourself by doing a personality test or personality profile.
-Perhaps the most well known personality test is the Myers-Briggs.
-As is typical of personality tests like Myers-Briggs, 16PF, DISC, etc., the user answers a number of questions.
+While you may have a sense of how your money personality is different than someone else’s, it’s easier to understand yourself by doing a personality test or personality profile.
+Perhaps the most well-known personality test is the Myers-Briggs.
+As is typical of personality tests like Myers-Briggs, 16PF, DISC, etc., the user answers several questions.
 The answers then produce a score.
 That score can be interpreted as one’s personality profile.
 Some personality tests are very broad; others are specific to a certain topic like relationships, leadership, etc. Money Habitudes functions as a money personality test.

 How we see and use money affects us in a variety of ways:

 Understanding your money personality helps you more clearly understand these facets of your life.